-Otterstop was set up by Dave Marvell who has been angling for over 40 years, as well as being a fishery owner for the past 10, and is now aiming his passion towards helping to save our fisheries with the use of effective otter fencing.
+Otter Stop was founded by Dave Marvell who has been angling for over 40 years, as well as being a fishery owner for the past 10, and is now aiming his passion towards helping to save our fisheries with the use of effective otter fencing.

 The principle aim of Otter Stop is to protect fisheries and wildfowl pools from the ever increasing threat of Otter predation, which is wiping out fisheries all over the UK.
 With no legal way of trapping, moving, or hunting the otter, the only long term solution is properly installed fencing, giving peace of mind to both the fishery owners or club, and to the anglers using them.

 We aim to offer clubs and fishery owners, as well as wildlife organisations as much advice as they require, on all types of fencing solutions, the pitfalls, and problems they may incur, and come up with a cost effective fencing plan, tailor made for each customer.
 Although we mainly aim to keep otters out of fisheries, our fences also keep out foxes, badgers and humans, so can provide a multitude of benefits.